(Hagane no Renkinjutsushi: Mirosu no Seinaru Hosh)

 Brothers Edward and Alphonse Elric are both the victims of an attempt to use alchemy to resurrect their mother that went wrong.
 This has left Edward with his arm transformed into automail, part-metal, part-flesh, and Alphonse’s soul transferred into a suit of armour.
 On the streets of Amestris, they encounter Melvin Voyager, a criminal escaped from jail who reveals he is another alchemist as he uses powerful magic against them in a fight.
 The brothers pursue Voyager’s trail to the neighbouring Table City where he seems preoccupied with Julia Crichton.
 Their arrival into Table City throws them into the fight between factions of werewolves and the Black Bat terrorists from the city of Cleta across the other side of the canyon.
 Their pursuit of Voyager takes them down into the valley at the bottom of the canyon where they encounter the survivors of the city of Milos.
 Voyager is revealed to be Julia’s long lost brother Ashley.
 The two hold between them the secret to the whereabouts of the Star of Blood, the Philosopher’s Stone sought by multiple sides that can create powerful alchemical magic but requires the sacrifice of human blood in order to tap its power.

 Fullmetal Alchemist started life as a manga, created by female artist Hiromu Arakawa in Monthly Shonen Ganga magazine in 2001.
 It finished publishing in 2010 in a saga that fills twenty-seven published volumes.
 The story follows brothers Edward and Alphonse Elric and their search for the Philosopher’s Stone, which would allow them to regain the use of their bodies – Edward having lost his arm and Alphonse had his soul transferred into a suit of armour during their forbidden attempts to use alchemy to resurrect their mother.
 The brothers were employed as State Alchemists and encountered many foes throughout the saga.
-The series gained life after being translated into the anime Fullmetal Alchemist (2003-4) by the animation company Bones, which lasted for 52 episodes, a follow-up series Fullmetal Alchemist: Brotherhood (2009-10) and this film, as well as a live-action film subsequent to this with Fullmetal Alchemist (2017).
+The series gained life after being translated into the anime Fullmetal Alchemist (2003-4) by the animation company Bones, which lasted for 52 episodes, a follow-up series Fullmetal Alchemist: Brotherhood (2009-10) and this film, as well as a a trilogy of live-action films adaptations Fullmetal Alchemist (2017), Fullmetal Alchemist: The Revenge of Scar (2022) and Fullmetal Alchemist: Final Transmutation (2022)..
 The series was a hit and spawned numerous spinoffs, including a series of young adult novels, videogames and a previous film Fullmetal Alchemist: The Conqueror of Shamballa (2005).
 Fullmetal Alchemist: The Sacred Star of Milos is set during the events of the second series and was given a cinematic release in some parts.

 I was not previously familiar with the Fullmetal Alchemist series, which placed me at a disadvantage in watching the film.
 The Sacred Star of Milos is certainly made for the fans of the series and makes no concessions to anybody outside of that in terms of explaining who the characters are and anything about the alternate world we are in.
 The film has undeniable potential and the characters are interesting – I liked the basic concept of the automail and the character of Alphonse whose soul has been transferred into a suit of armour.
 Not to mention that the two brothers are named Elric, which surely indicates that the creators have been reading their fantasy and have namedropped Michael Moorcock’s most famous character Elric of Melnibone (who should surely be due a film adaptation any day now).